puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 ## Quest objectives

-- Using existing Puppet modules, configure the Learning VM to serve a web version of the Quest Guide.
+- Use a Puppet module to set up a Graphite monitoring server on the Learning VM.
-- Learn how the Puppet Enterprise (PE) console's node classifier can manage the Learning VM's configuration.
+- Use the Puppet Enterprise console's node classifier to effeciently manage the Learning VM's configuration.

-## Getting started
+## Get started

-In this quest you will use the Puppet Enterprise (PE) console in conjunction with existing modules to cut away much of the complexity of a common configuration task.
-You'll configure the Learning VM to serve the content of this Quest Guide as a locally accessible static HTML website.
-We'll show you how you can use Puppet and freely available Puppet modules to fully automate the process instead of writing code or using standard terminal commands.
+We covered introductions in the last quest.
+Now it's time to dive in and see what Puppet can actually do.

+In this quest you will use the Puppet Enterprise (PE) console to set up Graphite, an open-source graphing tool that lets you easily visualize the state of your infrastructure.
+Graphite, like Puppet, helps span the gap between nuts-and-bolts and the big-picture, so it's a nice example to get you started on your path to Puppet mastery.

+For the sake of simplicity, we've already written out the HTML for a simple dashboard.
+Take a look [here](http://localhost:8080/graphite_dashboard.html).
+Of course, without Graphite running, there's not much to display.
+Go ahead and take should be served by Graphite is missing.
+Let's go ahead and use Puppet to fix that!

-As you go through this quest, remember that while Puppet can simplify many tasks, it's a powerful and complex tool.
-We will explain concepts as needed to complete and understand each task in this quest, but sometimes we'll hold off on a fuller explanation of some detail until a later quest.
+One more note: as you go through this quest, remember that Puppet is a powerful and complex tool.
+We will explain concepts as needed to complete and understand each task in this quest, but sometimes we'll hold off on a fuller explanation until a later quest.
 Don't worry if you don't feel like you're getting the whole story right away; keep at it and we'll get there when the time is right!

-When you're ready to get started, type the following command:
+Ready to get started?
+Type the following command:

     quest --start power

-## Forging ahead
+## Forge ahead

-A **module** is a bundle of Puppet code packaged along with the other files and data you need manage some aspect of a system.
-Need to set up NTP?
-There's a module for that.
-Manage system users?
-That too.
-But likely you'll want to do both of these things and more.
-Modules let you mix and match reusable bits of Puppet code to make achieving your desired configuration as painless as possible.
-Modules are designed to be, well, *modular*.

-But where do these modules come from?
-The [Puppet Forge](http://forge.puppetlabs.com) is a public repository of modules contributed by members of the Puppet community, including many written and maintained by Puppet Labs employees and partners.
-The Forge also includes a list of PE Supported Modules, which Puppet Labs has rigorously tested and is committed to supporting and maintaining through their lifecycle.
+Graphite is built from several components, including the Graphite Django webapp frontend, a storage application called Carbon, and Whisper, a lightweight database system.
+Each of these components requires its own dependencies, installation, and configuration.
+Wouldn't it be nice is somebody had already done the work for you?

+You're in luck!
+Puppet Labs opperates a service called the [Puppet Forge](http://forge.puppetlabs.com), which serves as a repository for Puppet *modules*.
+A module includes all the code and data Puppet needs to manage a given aspect if your infrastructure.
+(Don't worry, we'll get more into the anatomy and contents of a module in a later quest!)

 {% task 1 %}
 ---
-- execute: puppet module install puppetlabs-apache
+- execute: puppet module search graphite
 {% endtask %}

-To get started setting up the Quest Guide website, you'll need to download and install Puppet Labs' `apache` module from the Forge.
-(If you're offline or behind a firewall, check the aside below for instructions on using the cached version of the module.)

-The `apache` module gives you everything you need to automate installing, configuring, and starting an Apache webserver.
-In your terminal, enter the following command to install the module:
+The `puppet module` tool lets you search for modules directly from the command line.
+See what you can find for Graphite.
+(If you're offline and run into an error, look for instructions below on installing a locally cached copy of the module.)

+    puppet module search graphite

+Cool, it looks like there are several matches for Graphite.
+For this quest, use Daniel Werdermann's module: `dwerder-graphite`.

+{% aside Supported and Approved %}
+Among the available modules, the Forge includes two categories of reviewed modules.
+**Puppet Approved** modules adhere to a set of Puppet Labs specifications for style, documentation, and semantic versioning, along with other best practices standards. **Puppet Supported** modules are rigorously tested for compatibility with Puppet Enterprise and are fully supported by Puppet Labs.
+{% endaside %}

+{% task 2 %}
+---
+- execute: puppet module install dwerder-graphite
+{% endtask %}

+Now that you know what module you want, you'll need to install it to the puppet master to make it available for your infrastructure.
+The `puppet module` tool makes this installation easy.
+Go ahead and run:

-    puppet module install puppetlabs-apache
+    puppet module install dwerder-graphite

 {% aside Offline? %}
-If you don't have internet access, run the following terminal commands to use cached versions of all the modules used in the quests:
+If you don't have internet access, run the following terminal commands to use cached versions of all the modules reqiuired for quests in this guide:

     cd /usr/src/forge/
     for m in `ls`; do puppet module install $m --ignore-dependencies ; done

-Note: This installs the modules for all of the quests in this guide.
+This installs the modules for all of the quests in this guide.
 You can skip future instructions for installing modules.
 {% endaside %}

+Easy enough, but what did we do, exactly?

-This command tells Puppet to download the Puppet Labs `apache` module from the Forge and place it in the directory specified as Puppet's _modulepath_.
-The modulepath defines the directory on your puppet master where Puppet saves modules you install and accesses modules you already have installed.
-For Puppet Enterprise, this defaults to `/etc/puppetlabs/puppet/environments/production/modules`.
+When you ran the `puppet module` command, Puppet retrieved the `graphite` module from Forge and placed it in the puppet master's *modulepath*.
+The modulepath is where puppet will look to find puppet classes and other files and resources made available by any modules you download or create.
+For Puppet Enterprise, the default modulepath is `/etc/puppetlabs/puppet/environments/production/modules`.

-To help set up the Quest Guide website, we've also prepared an `lvmguide` module.
-It's already in the VM's module path, so there's no need to fetch it from the Forge.
-This small `lvmguide` module draws on some resources from the `apache` module and uses some code and content of its own to finish the configuration of the Quest Guide website.

-### The lvmguide and apache modules

-Before using these modules, you should know a little more about how they work.
+## Class and Classification

-The `lvmguide` *module* includes Puppet code that defines an `lvmguide` *class*.
+The `graphite` *module* includes Puppet code that defines a `graphite` *class*.
-In Puppet, a *class* is simply a named block of Puppet code organized in a way that defines a set of associated system resources.
+In Puppet, a *class* is simply a named block of Puppet code that defines a set of associated system resources.
 A class might install a package, customize an associated configuration file for that package, and start a service provided by that package.
 These are related and interdependent processes, so it makes sense to organize them into a single configurable unit: a class.

-While a module can include many classes, it will often have a main class that shares the name of the module.
-This class serves as the access point for the module's functionality and calls on other classes within the module or from pre-requisite modules as needed.
+While a module can include many classes, it will generally have a main class that shares the name of the module.
+This main class will often handle the basic installation and configuration of the primary component the module is designed to manage.

-## Put your modules to use

-In order to configure the Learning VM to serve you the Quest Guide website, you'll need to *classify* it with the `lvmguide` class.
-Classification tells Puppet which classes to apply to which machines in your infrastructure.
-Though there are a few different ways to classify nodes, we'll be using the PE console's node classifier for this quest.
+The `graphite` class contains the instructions puppet needs to set up Graphite, but you still need to tell puppet where and how you want it to apply the class across your infrastructure.
+This process of matching classes to nodes is called *classification*.

+### Access the PE console

+We're going to explore some alternative ways to classify nodes in future quests, but for the moment we'll opt for the simplicity of the the PE console's built-in node classifier.
+Now that you have the module installed, let's go through the steps of creating a node group, adding the Learning VM to the group, and classifying the group with the `graphite` class.

+But before you can access the PE console you'll need the Learning VM's IP address.

 {% task 2 %}
 ---
 - execute: facter ipaddress
 {% endtask %}

-To access the PE console you'll need the Learning VM's IP address.
-Remember, you can use the `facter` tool packaged with PE.
+Of course, you could a command like `ifconfig` to find this, but let's do it the puppet way.
+Puppet uses a tool called `facter` to collect facts about a system and make them available at catalog compilation.
+This is how it knows, for example, whether it's on Ubuntu and needs to use `apt-get` or CentOS and needs `yum`.
+You'll learn more about facts and conditionals in puppet later.
+For now, we can use `facter` in the command-line to determine the Learning VM's IP address.

     facter ipaddress